-Commandline Option Function -requirements The -requirements option displays required OS version, required RPMs and patches, file system space, and other system requirements in order to install the product. -responsefile response_file Automates installation and configuration by using system and configuration information stored in a specified file instead of prompting for information.
-The response_file must be a full path name.
+Commandline Option Function -responsefile response_file Automates installation and configuration by using system and configuration information stored in a specified file instead of prompting for information The response_file must be a full path name.
 You must edit the response file to use it for subsequent installations.
-Variable field definitions are defined within the file. -rsh Specify this option when you want to use RSH and RCP for communication between systems instead of the default SSH and SCP.
-See "About configuring secure shell or remote shell communication modes before installing products" on page 153. -serial Specifies that the installation script performs install, uninstall, start, and stop operations on each system in a serial fashion.
-If this option is not specified, these operations are performed simultaneously on all systems. -settunables Specify this option when you want to set tunable parameters after you install and configure a product.
+Variable field definitions are defined within the file. -rsh Specify this option when you want to use RSH and RCP for communication between systems instead of the default SSH and SCP. -serial Specifies that the installation script performs install uninstall, start, and stop operations on each system in a serial fashion.
+If this option is not specified, these operations are performed simultaneously or all systems. -settunables Specify this option when you want to set tunable parameters after you install and configure a product.
 You may need to restart processes of the product for the tunable parameter values to take effect.
-You must use this option together with the -tunablesfile option. -start Starts the daemons and processes for the specified product. -stop Stops the daemons and processes for the specified product.
+You must use this option together with the -tunablesfile option. -start Starts the daemons and processes for the specified product. -stop Stops the daemons and processes for the specified product. -timeout The -timeout option is used to specify the number of seconds that the script should wait for each command to complete before timing out.
+Setting the -timeout option overrides the default value of 1200 seconds.
+Setting the -timeout option to 0 prevents the script from timing out.
+The -timeout option does not work with the -serial option